M1ck4/MichaelAngel.io/docs/the_codex/Checklists/_Ai_Ethical_Checklist.md

-# Medium AI Ethics Checklist
+# AI Ethics Checklist

-This **Medium AI Ethics Checklist** offers a more detailed framework for ensuring ethical considerations in AI system development and deployment.
-It builds upon the fundamental aspects of the Minimal Checklist by incorporating additional key elements from various ethical domains, providing a balanced approach to responsible AI practices.
+This **AI Ethics Checklist** offers a framework for ensuring ethical considerations in AI system development and deployment.

 ## Table of Contents